-Practice calculating the area of a triangle with this helpful sheet.
-Your child will use his basic multiplication and division skills to find the area of each triangle.
+Practice calculating the area of triangles with this worksheet.
+Your child will use basic multiplication and division skills to find the area of each triangle.

 This coordinate plane worksheet challenges budding mathematicians to find coordinates and translate shapes.
 Try our coordinate plane worksheet with your kid.

 Your child will use his geometry skills to find the surface area of each box, and the one with the most surface area wins!

 Your child will determine the winner of each boxing match by figuring out which box has the most surface area.

 Make surface area fun with this "boxing" match worksheet.
 Each box has a different surface area, and the biggest box is the winner!